tsmoreau/docs/docs/wp-and-research/sharding-paper.md

 The paper has presented a new solution to sharding architecture for public blockchains.
 It aims at being transparent to users and significantly improving the transaction processing performance, while still maintaining basic security requirements of the system.
 The paper uniquely identified and solved cross-shard transactions for smart contract call chaining and data availability problem in shard reshuffling.
-The proposed solution uses the Proof-of-Stake Voting (PoSV) efficient consensus protocol proposed by Tomochain for intra-shard consensus.
+The proposed solution uses the Proof-of-Stake Voting (DPOS) efficient consensus protocol proposed by Tao for intra-shard consensus.
 Specifically, we relied on our decentralized randomization algorithm for randomized shard assignment of masternodes and proposed two cross-shard smart contract transaction schemes combined with a new smart contract deployment strategy.
 The latter places dependent smart contracts onto the same shard, which eliminates smart contract message calls chain problem involving multiple shards.
 In order to ensure safety and security of shards, we proposed an incentive-driven mutual verification game.